 Mom, just get out of the house.
 Even if it is only for a half an hour, just leave.
 It is difficult for real me-time to happen while you’re in the same house as the baby.

-Plus, leaving is a great way to get Dad involved without having someone critique the way he does things.
+Plus, leaving is a great way to get Dad involved in those early months without having someone critique the way he does things.

 Say “thank you” a lot

 Make saying “thank you” for little things a priority until it becomes a habit.
 It will help both of you feel seen and appreciated and gratitude is one of the most significant indicators of whether couples will stay together.

 We’ve all heard the importance of continuing to connect and strengthen our relationships after kids so this one wasn’t a surprise.
 But I did love the idea of setting aside time to talk about things other than the kids.

 Each evening, for ten minutes, Dunn and her husband spend ten minutes talking about anything — except their child, scheduling logistics, and money.

 Love these?
 Pin these tips to share them or save them for later: